qbicsoftware-archive/qube-cli/docs/create.rst

 | When running :code:`qube create` for the first time, you may be prompted for your Github username, which will be saved locally in :code:`~/qube_conf.cfg`.
   Afterwards, if the answer to "Do you want to create a Github repository and push to it" was "yes", you will be prompted for your Github Personal Access Token.
 | Please refer to the `official documentation <https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line>`_ on how to create one.
-  QUBE only requires 'repo' access, so you only need to tick this box.
+  QUBE only requires ``repo`` access, so you only need to tick this box.
+This also ensures that under no circumstances the PAT could be used to delete repositories.
 | QUBE then encrypts the Personal Access Token, adds the encrypted token to the :code:`qube_conf.cfg` file and saves the key locally in a hidden place.
 This is safer than Github's official way, which recommends the usage of environment variables or Github Credentials, which both save the token in plaintext.
 | If you create a second project using QUBE at a later stage, you will not be prompted again for your Github username, nor your Personal Access Token.
 Both information will automatically be extracted and loaded on the fly.